 Utilising data to its best effect will support reflection on fundamental questions such as what services you offer, why you do what you do, how you deliver your services and who your competitors are.
 These questions allow you to evaluate whether the business’s ethos and pillars that underpin the brand are fit for purpose moving forwards.

 2021 also provides a valuable opportunity to re-evaluate assumptions of how customers behave by revisiting activities like user research or customer journey mapping.
 Keep track of changes in your audience’s behaviour that influence their spending mindsets.
-The rise in adoption of ‘buy now, pay later’ and increased uptakes in price comparison sites are just a few of the current trends in commerce identified in Econsultancy’s report for the last quarter of 2020.
+The rise in adoption of ‘buy now, pay later’ and increased uptakes in price comparison sites are just a few of the current trends in eCommerce identified in Econsultancy’s report for the last quarter of 2020.

 Who do you sell to?
 What are their needs and expectations?
 How do you talk to them?
-Identify clear audience segments and client personas for the groups of audience who interact with your business, and refine them if they already exist.
+Identify clear audience segments and client personas for the groups of audiences who interact with your business, and refine them if they already exist.

 One of the key takeaways from these marketing tips for 2021 should be that all marketing activity should be tailored with a specific target audience in mind.

 It is vitally important to continue engaging with your external stakeholders and carry out regular insight activities.
 What do they think of your brand?
 Do you deliver what you say you will?
 This insight will allow you to really get to know your audience segments, their needs, expectations and the ways in which they want to be communicated to.